 Blue Bike all-day breakfast restaurant in Highlands, NC

 I think every tourist town needs at least one spot that serves breakfast late or all day.
 In the Highlands, North Carolina, Blue Bike is that spot.
 The restaurant is kind of small-ish inside.
 So, the wait is REALLY long on the weekend.
 If you want to try this breakfast spot in the Highlands, NC, I highly recommend you visit during the week, which is what we did.
 We headed there on a Monday on our way out of town and it worked out perfectly.
 It gave us enough fuel to hit on last hike before heading home.

 I tried the Chorizo Omelette and it was terrific.
-You can customize your breakfast to choose from hash browns or grits, biscuit or a variety of bread.
-I can’t wait to go back and have the open faced biscuit with sausage gravy (Tandem Bike).
+You can customize your breakfast to choose from hash browns or grits, biscuits or a variety of bread.
+I can’t wait to go back and have the open-faced biscuit with sausage gravy (Tandem Bike).
 Bring your pup – they allow dogs on their patio.